UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 </choice>

 **True or False**
-*A model less sensitive to the scale makes it more robust.*
+*A model less sensitive to the scale of the data makes it more robust.*

 <choice id="2">
 <opt text="True"  correct="true">